jun-moxiao7/SP-YOLO/README.md

 # Lightweight visual computing framework for maize leaf disease targeting mobile devices

 ## 📖 Introduction
-**SP-YOLO** is a lightweight visual computing framework derived from YOLOv11n, explicitly tailored for edge deployment with systematic architectural optimizations.
+**SP-YOLO** is a lightweight visual computing framework derived from YOLOv11n, explicitly tailored for mobile deployment with systematic architectural optimizations.
 It achieves a strong efficiency-accuracy balance, reducing parameters by 52.3% and FLOPs by 56.1% compared to the baseline, while improving mAP@0.5 to 98.1%.
 Dataset DOI: https://doi.org/10.5281/zenodo.20129619

 ## ✨ Key Algorithmic Implementations